TosbackCgusBridge-Bot/CGUs-versions/Businessinsider/Privacy Policy.md

     *   Tools
     *   Media
     *   Enterprise
-    *   ScienceDid Marissa Mayer Just Make A Horrible Mistake?
-Several Ex-Googlers Think So Did Marissa Mayer Just Make A Horrible Mistake?
-Several Ex-Googlers Think So With Its New Music App, Microsoft Pulled Off Something Even Apple Couldn't Do We're Giving Away A Ticket To IGNITION!
-A Venture Capitalist Made $40 Million On Workday After His Firm Turned It Down Felix Baumgartner's Helmet Camera Shows Him Going Into An Uncontrolled Spin
+    *   Science10 Things You Need To Know This Morning 10 Things You Need To Know This Morning With Its New Music App, Microsoft Pulled Off Something Even Apple Couldn't Do We're Giving Away A Ticket To IGNITION!
+Microsoft Exec Lets Loose At His Birthday Party With Rapper Too Short Researchers Discover An Earth-Sized Planet Circling Our Nearest Neighbor Star
 *   Finance
     *   Clusterstock
     *   Your Money
-    *   Broker CenterBARTIROMO: I Think President Obama's Bashing Contributed To Vikram Pandit Quitting BARTIROMO: I Think President Obama's Bashing Contributed To Vikram Pandit Quitting Why The Rich Keep Getting Richer BARTIROMO: I Think President Obama's Bashing Contributed To Vikram Pandit Quitting
+    *   Broker Center10 Things You Need To Know Before The Opening Bell 10 Things You Need To Know Before The Opening Bell People Who Occasionally Work In Their PJs Are Earning More Money Than You 10 Things You Need To Know Before The Opening Bell
-*   Markets STOCKS SURGE: Here's What You Need To Know
+*   Markets 10 Things You Need To Know Before The Opening Bell
 *   Politics
     *   Politics
     *   Defense
     *   Law &.
-OrderROMNEY TAKES BIGGEST LEAD YET IN NEW GALLUP POLL ROMNEY TAKES BIGGEST LEAD YET IN NEW GALLUP POLL The First 'Fast And Furious' Sentencing Shows Just How Backward The Operation Was FORMER PRISONER: My Only Choice Was To Join The Aryan Brotherhood
+OrderHow Mitt Romney Lost The Debate How Mitt Romney Lost The Debate The First 'Fast And Furious' Sentencing Shows Just How Backward The Operation Was FORMER PRISONER: My Only Choice Was To Join The Aryan Brotherhood
 *   Strategy
     *   Strategy
-    *   Careers'The Icarus Paradox' Explains Why So Many CEOs Fail 'The Icarus Paradox' Explains Why So Many CEOs Fail 8 Things You Should Never Say To Your Interviewer
+    *   CareersMalcolm Gladwell On Why America Keeps Losing Wars Malcolm Gladwell On Why America Keeps Losing Wars 8 Things You Should Never Say To Your Interviewer
 *   Entertainment Inside The $32 Million Conservatorship That Controls Britney Spears' Money
-*   Advertising These Motorcycles Are Made Out Of Humans And Body Paint
+*   Advertising How These Photos Of 'Scared Bros At A Haunted House' Became The Biggest Viral Campaign Of The Season
-*   Retail Why Abercrombie Is Getting Creamed By Its Two Biggest Rivals
+*   Retail Online Retail Sales Are Booming Because Men Don't Have To Shop At The Mall Anymore
-*   Sports The Philadelphia Eagles Fired A Coach Who Had Nothing To Do With Their Real Problems
+*   Sports Cardinals Quarterback Will Miss Several Weeks With A Horrifying Rib Injury
 *   Life
     *   The Life
     *   TransportationThe 50 Most Expensive Boarding Schools In America The 50 Most Expensive Boarding Schools In America TEST DRIVE: The 2013 Pathfinder Is Nothing Like The SUV You Once Knew